 The chip has an ultra-low power mode called DORMANT (see Section 2.11.3) in which all on-chip clock sources are stopped to save power.
 External sources are not stopped and can be used to provide a clock to the on-chip RTC which can provide an alarm to wake the chip from DORMANT mode.
-Alternatively the GPIO interrupts can be configured to wake the chip from DORMANT mode in response to an external event.
+Alternatively the GPIO interrupts can be configured to wake the chip from DORMANT mode.